 Doctoral Research: Buddhism, Food, & Economy

-This project examines how Buddhist values and practices are transforming other aspects of footways yet remains entwined in mainstream economy.
-Specifically how transnational Buddhist community’s food ventures are creating much-needed economic opportunity in Atlantic Canada.
+This project examines how Buddhist values and practices are entangled in other aspects of foodways yet remain entwined in mainstream economy.
+Specifically how new transnational Buddhist food ventures and agricultural endeavours such as organic farming, animal sanctuaries, and food security projects are situated within Atlantic Canada.
 This research is funded by SSHRC, the Religion & Diversity Project and Dalhousie University.

 KAPITAL 150: A Symposium on The Relevance Of Marx

 Organizer and Collaborator for KAPITAL 150: A Symposium on The Relevance Of Marx.
 Karl Marx published volume one of Capital: A Critique of Political Economy on September 14, 1867.
 On this 150th anniversary year of the publication, the Sociology & Social Anthropology Department at Dalhousie University will be hosting a symposium addressing the relevance of Marx’s work today.
 Kapital150.ca